 When you first start your training, your heart rate will go up and then start to plateau (= stay at about the same beats per minute) as long as the intensity remains.
-This happens after about 1 to 2 minutes (or later as it depends on the athletes age).
+This happens after about 1 to 2 minutes (or later as it depends on the athlete’s age).

 Factors that can lead to Cardiac Drift

-- increase in core body temperature: The rise in body temperature does the same thing to your body as if you went running on a hot day.
+- Increase in core body temperature: the rise in body temperature does the same thing to your body as if you went running on a hot day.
 It increases your heart rate.

 Causes of the Cardiac Drift

-- demand competition: Since your body wants to keep your body temperature in check, it automatically increases skin blood flow but your working muscles also want and need a large part of the blood flow.
-This can lead to a “demand competition”.
+- “Demand competition”: as the body wants to keep body temperature under control, this automatically increases blood flow to the skin.
+At the same time, the working muscles also need a large amount of blood flow.
+This can lead to “demand competition”.

 Don’t confuse the lag of your heart rate and the Cardiac Drift

-Cardiac Drift Athlete Example
+Cardiac Drift – Athlete Example